bizkut/opentx-docker-build/README.md

 ## Build the Firmware
 1. Run the container, specifying the path to the OpenTX source as a mount volume:

-   `docker run --rm -it -e "BOARD_NAME=board_name" -v [OpenTX Source Path]:/opentx vitass/opentx-fw-build`
+   `docker run --rm -it -e "BOARD_NAME=I6X" -v [OpenTX Source Path]:/opentx ajjjjjjjj/opentx-docker-i6x`

-   example build jumper t16 formware:

-   `docker run --rm -it -e "BOARD_NAME=t16" -v "/home/vitas/github/opentx.git:/opentxtx" vitass/opentx-fw-build`

 The compiled firmware image will be placed in the root of the source directory when the build has finished.